SantanderMetGroup/ATLAS/reference_regions/regional_means/README.md

 [CMIP6Amon_tas_landsea.zip](http://meteo.unican.es/work/IPCC_Atlas/regional_means/CMIP6Amon_tas_landsea.zip)\
 [CMIP6Amon_tas_sea.zip](http://meteo.unican.es/work/IPCC_Atlas/regional_means/CMIP6Amon_tas_sea.zip)

-The results for the subset of CMIP6 models (runs) used in the Interactive Atlas (denoted by the Atlas label in the inventory), are also available in the data folder.
+The landsea results for the subset of CMIP6 models (runs) used in the Interactive Atlas (denoted by the Atlas label in the inventory), are also available in the data folder.